orchidsoftware/orchid.software/docs/en/docs/field.md

 ---
 title: Form elements
-description: Fields are used to generate the output form template and edit
+description: Learn how to use Orchid's form elements to create custom forms and user inputs in your Laravel administration application.
+Improve the user experience and streamline data collection with Orchid's intuitive form builder.
 ---

 Fields are used to generate the output of the fill and edit form template.